Every Essential Element You Need for a Crawfish Boil

 Elvis once said that if you boil a crawfish just right, it'll be sweeter than sugar when you take a bite.
 And although the King wrote the book on peanut butter-and-banana sandwiches, he, unfortunately, took the secrets of a perfect crawfish boil to his potentially-empty grave.

 They're called mudbugs for a reason: they live in the dirt.
 If you don't clean them thoroughly, you risk a mouth full of grass, bait, or trash.
 And after you see how much filth comes off them, you will want these things to be as close to Godliness as possible.
 Save yourself the trouble of chewing on bits of debris and give them a thorough wash.

-4. You need the right equipment
+Source the right equipment

 It's not a boil without some boil

 Everyone has their favorite brand of seasoning, but our buddy at the Louisiana Crawfish Co. recommends his (duh) because it has less salt than the others.
 This isn't for health reasons; it's so you can use more of it, and the seafood won't be overpowered by sodium.
 Either way, find your favorite spice mix and season those crustaceans up.

 Add potatoes first, followed by whatever else you want.
 Popular choices are corn on the cob, mushrooms, onions, garlic, and artichokes, but you might want to try a more underrated vegetable.

 Beer is extra essential

 If you peep the recipe at the bottom of this story, three of the 10 steps include drinking a beer.
 It's that important.
 Get in the spirit with a hometown brew like Abita, but don't fret if you can't find it: the fine people of Louisiana would never discriminate against any type of alcoholic beverage.